 This graph shows the actual employer contribution rate (yellow line) compared to the actuarially calculated employer contribution rate (blue line), denominated as a percent of payroll.
-The actuarially calculated employer rate represents the employer normal cost including assumed administrative expenses plus a 15-year level amortization of any unfunded liability (or surplus).
+The actuarially calculated employer rate represents the employer Normal Cost including assumed administrative expenses plus a 15-year level amortization of any unfunded liability (or surplus).
 This 15-year level amortization is a rolling amortization.
-However, this actuarially calculated employer contribution rate should not necessarily be construed as a recommended contribution level as this will not fully amortize the unfunded (or surplus) actuarial liability.
+However, this actuarially calculated employer contribution rate should not necessarily be construed as a recommended contribution level as this will not fully amortize the unfunded (or surplus) Actuarial Liability.

-As of the previous valuation, the underlying employer actuarial rate was expected to increase to 8.05% for the fiscal year 2018-19 if all the assumptions, including a 7.50% investment return, had been realized.
-However, favorable asset experience resulted in an actuarial rate of 7.73% for fiscal year 2018-19, which is slightly above the current employer contribution policy of 7.60%.
+As of the previous valuation, the underlying employer actuarial rate was expected to increase to 7.40% for the fiscal year 2019-20 if all the assumptions had been realized, including a 7.50% investment return.
+However, favorable asset and liability experience resulted in an actuarial rate of 6.99% for fiscal year 2019-20, which is less than the current employer contribution policy of 7.60%.